Miika Koskela

-Miika Juho Sakari Koskela (born 12 July 2003) is a Finnish professional footballer who plays as a centre-back for Haugesund, on loan from Tromsø.
+Miika Juho Sakari Koskela (born 12 July 2003) is a Finnish professional footballer who plays as a centre-back for Haugesund.

 Club career

 AC Oulu

 Born in Oulu and raised in Kempele, Koskela started his professional career at his home-town club AC Oulu in 2019.
 While featuring for the club's reserve team, OLS, he made his first-team debut later in the same year.

 Tromsø

 On 13 March 2023, Koskela joined Norwegian club Tromsø on a four-year deal, for an undisclosed fee.
 He made his debut for the side on 19 March 2023, in a 2–3 Norwegian Cup loss (a.e.t) to Lillestrøm.
 He made his Eliteserien debut on 10 April 2023, in a 1–0 home win against Molde, coming in from the bench for the final minutes as a substitute to Christophe Psyché.

 Koskela struggled with injuries and was out of play for all of the 2024 season for Tromsø.
 When he finally was fit to play again in early 2025, Koskela was loaned out to his former club AC Oulu.
 The loan, originally lasting until 21 July, was extended an additional week, and ended on 28 July.
 Koskela played eighteen games, and scored three times.